top of page

 Her large extended family eventually appointed her to represent them in dealing with the properties.
 The ensuing decade was a challenging journey.
 Irene navigated complex Chinese social, legal, and governmental systems, spending thousands of hours gathering documentation from family members scattered across the globe, all while facing the significant obstacle of limited Chinese language proficiency.
 The COVID-19 pandemic further stalled progress when the Chinese consulate in the U.S. closed for over two years.

-In 2020, a stroke of luck led her to an internet article about Professor Selia Tan’s restoration of the ancient village of Cangdong.
+In 2020, a stroke of luck led her to an article about Professor Selia Tan’s restoration of the ancient village of Cangdong.
 Excited to find someone who shared her vision, Irene reached out to Professor Tan.
 To her astonishment, the professor simply replied “yes”, she would help.
 “In this day and age,” Irene recalls, “it’s so rare to encounter that kind of trust and generosity.”
 This unexpected encounter ignited a passionate collaboration.

 Professor Selia Jinhua Tan

 Leaders in the Chinese-American community recall a time when Selia Tan, then a college student, embarked on a pioneering journey.
 She traveled from Jiangmen to Los Angeles, seeking out descendants of Kaiping villagers who had immigrated to the U.S. generations before.
-This audacious undertaking, unprecedented at the time, forged invaluable connections that would profoundly impact many lives.
+This intrepid undertaking, unprecedented at the time, forged invaluable connections that would profoundly impact many lives.

-A daughter of Hoiping (Kaiping) herself, her grandfather was a renowned practitioner of traditional Chinese medicine in the region.
+A daughter of Hoiping (Kaiping) herself, her grandfather was a renown practitioner of traditional Chinese medicine in the region.
 Her deep love for Cantonese culture and its preservation inspired her to spearhead the application that ultimately led to the designation of Kaiping Diaolou and Villages as a UNESCO World Heritage Site.
 These iconic diaolou, or fortified watchtowers, stand as dramatic testaments to the interchange between East and West.
 Their architecture, a unique blend of local traditions with styles brought back by returning Chinese immigrants, reflects the striking impact of overseas connections.

 In 2009, spurred by the World Heritage Site designation, Selia rallied a diverse group of supporters--cultural heritage enthusiasts, villagers, overseas friends, and descendants of villagers--to begin restoration and conservation of Cangdong, a 700 year-old village nestled near the World Heritage site.
-Over the past 15 years, the Cangdong Project has emerged as a leading model for rural revitalization in China.
+Over the past 16 years, the Cangdong Project has emerged as a leading model for rural revitalization in China.

 The Heart of the Matter